101arrowz/isoworker/README.md

 Worker threads allow you to run code without blocking the event loop or slowing down your browser.
 They can be used for hard number-crunching, running WASM without freezing the browser, parallel processing, and many more cool possibilities.

 If you're not experienced with build tools or are creating a library, however, using worker threads is virtually impossible.
 Nothing works on all platforms, with all build tools, and doesn't require embedding the codebase as a string.
-That's why most "asynchronous" packages such as [JSZip](https://github.com/Stuk/jszip) still run on the main thread and still hang the browser when doing a lot of work.
+That's why most "asynchronous" packages such as [JSZip](https://github.com/Stuk/jszip) still run on the main thread in an event loop.
+While running in the event loop is fine, it doesn't allow your JS to take advantage of multiple CPU cores.

 This package abstracts all difficulties away by making your standard functions magically run in a separate thread in all environments.
 You don't even need a new file to run your code, and unlike other workerization packages, you can actually call other functions and use variables from your worker.